DarkGeekMS/ApeX-Server/public/docs/source/index.md

 Save or UnSave a post or a comment.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Success Cases :
+###Success Cases :
-1) return true to ensure that the post saved successfully. failure Cases:
-1) NoAccessRight token is not authorized.
+1. Return json contains 'the post is saved successfully', if the user saved a post (status code 200)
+2. Return json contains 'the post is unsaved successfully', if the user unsaved a post (status code 200).
+3. Return json contains 'the comment is saved successfully', if the user saved a comment (status code 200)
+4. Return json contains 'the comment is umsaved successfully', if the user unsaved a comment (status code 200).

+###Failure Cases:
-2) post fullname (ID) is not found.
+1. post or comment fullname (ID) is not found (status code 404).
+2. Invalid token(status code 400).

 > Example request: